hiteshcmonga/CrossroadTrafficMonitor/README.md

 ## CI/CD Pipeline
 1. Build & Test: Installs dependencies and compiles; builds with coverage flags.
 2. Memory Checks: Valgrind for leak detection and memory fragmentation check (using massif)
-3. Coverage Reporting (Not stable)
+3. Coverage Reporting (Not Comprehensive but checks most critical tests)

 ## Demo and screenshots
 A quick demo of the application running on Docker: